anashee148/NAFILE/README.md

 ## 🎯 What Is This?

-**UrbanClimate Digital Twin** transforms urban planning with **real NASA satellite data** and **local AI intelligence**.
-Upload your city area, get instant climate impact analysis, and receive AI-powered solutions - all in under 10 seconds.
+**UrbanAI** evaluates proposed urban plans by simulating dual feedback loops: how plans alter local environmental parameters and how climate scenarios affect plan performance.
+Upload your GeoJSON area, get real-time NASA satellite analysis, and receive AI-powered municipal interventions.

 ### 🌟 Perfect For:
 - **City Planners** → Assess flood risks before building